readyready15728/bbc-classification/README.md

 converting, with the following: `iconv -f ISO-8859-1 -t UTF-8 199.txt`.

 Run `learn.py` with `PYTHONIOENCODING=utf-8` and `NLTK_DATA` and `PYTHONPATH`
-so that the nltk libraries and featx from the NLTK3 Cookbook code can be used.
+set up so that the nltk libraries and featx from the NLTK3 Cookbook code can be used.
 A sample invocation might look like this:

 ```bash
 PYTHONIOENCODING=utf-8 PYTHONPATH=~/src/nltk3-cookbook/ NLTK_DATA=~/.nltk/ python learn.py